SMcDowall-svg/car-rental-simulation/README.md

 **Context**

-Provided iqs the aggregated rental data per hour for "Sharetown" spanning two years.
+Provided is the aggregated rental data per hour for "Sharetown" spanning two years.
 The data set is only comprised of the first 19 days of each month.

 **Objective**